2nd Year

 - Flat definition: when it is a stereotyped character

-- Full definition: when both thoughts and actions are known
+- Round definition: when both thoughts and actions are known

-This type of analysis, at first theoretical and then applied to the stage study of the character, is fundamental for understanding the emotional or role-related drives that propel the characters in the evolution of the plot and for constructing the stage representation of the character (attitude, gestures, physical reactions), the dynamics of his actions, the prosody of his lines.
-Starting from the analysis of the text and literary styles, the application of dramaturgical techniques and writing techniques is experimented in function of the multiplicity of scenic languages in order to finalise the adaptation of texts to the stylistic and prosodic requirements of the staging of short extracts of literary, theatrical, radio and cinematographic works.
+This type of analysis, initially theoretical and then applied to the scenic study of the character, is fundamental for understanding the emotional or role-related drivers that propel characters in the evolution of the plot and for constructing the scenic representation of the character (attitude, gestures, physical reactions), the dynamics of their actions, the prosody of the lines.
+Starting from the analysis of the text and literary styles, the application of dramaturgical techniques and writing techniques is experimented with in light of the multiplicity of scenic languages to tailor the adaptation of texts to the stylistic and prosodic needs of staging short excerpts from literary, theatrical, radio, and film works.

 • Forms of dramaturgy: from antiquity to the 20th century